MVP Breanna Stewart leads Storm to win in inaugural Commissioner’s Cup

 During her 19 years in the league, there isn’t much Sue Bird hasn’t done.

-But Thursday, the WNBA standout got to check another item off her list, as she and the Seattle Storm won the inaugural Commissioner’s Cup, blowing out the Connecticut Sun 79-57.
+But Thursday, the WNBA legend got to check another item off her list, as she and the Seattle Storm won the inaugural Commissioner’s Cup, blowing out the Connecticut Sun 79-57.

+“Something that I think the WNBA has lacked is its own stage at times,” Bird said. ” Different aspects of our season, like the Finals, it kind of gets lost, it’s not necessarily our time where as a great example is the NCAA Tournament where women’s basketball has its own stage.
+So whether or not the Commissioner’s Cup grows into that, I’m not sure but it’s something the league can sell ahead of time.

 The cup final was played at the Footprint Center in Phoenix, and pitted the best teams from each division, as determined by the 10 Commissioner Cup games played throughout the first half of the WNBA season.